Skip to content

 Motivation

+Since both MPI and LAPACK/BLAS have fabulous C++ wrappers (see mpl and Armadillo), it would be nice if ScaLAPACK can be used in a similar OO manner.
 Such a wrapper is advantageous and beneficial in the context of C++ applications due to the following reasons.

 1. It avoids direct interactions with the C API, which requires manual memory management.
 The caller has to follow pretty much the same procedural style.

-2. A well designed OO approach can significantly reduce the code size.
+2. A well-designed OO approach can significantly reduce the code size.

 ezp is designed to provide an intuitive interface that resembles the non-MPI version of linear systems solvers.
 The majority of ScaLAPACK, BLACS and MPI communication details shall be well hidden from the caller so that solving a system can be as simple as solver.solve(A, B).
 Of course, a complete, working example would be longer than a single line of code, due to the distributed-memory nature of MPI.
 However, as shown in the front page, a minimum example spans merely a few lines of code.